aliyun/terraform-provider-alicloud/website/docs/r/cddc_dedicated_host_group.html.markdown

 * `host_replace_policy` - (Optional) The policy based on which the system handles host failures.
 Valid values:`Auto`,`Manual`
 * `mem_allocation_ratio` - (Optional) The Memory Allocation Ratio of the Dedicated Host Group.
 * `vpc_id` - (Required, ForceNew) The virtual private cloud (VPC) ID of the dedicated cluster.
+* `open_permission` - (Optional, Computed, ForceNew, Available in v1.148.0+) Whether to enable the feature that allows you to have OS permissions on the hosts in the dedicated cluster.
+Valid values: `true` and `false`.

 ## Attributes Reference